woojiahao/tp/docs/team/jamz903.md

     * What it does: Finds all the transactions in UniCa$h that match the given keyword.
     * Justification: The `Find` command was refactored from AB3's implementation to allow for the finding of all transaction fields.
     * Credits: AddressBook3's implementation of the `Find` command
+* **Refactored Feature**: UniCa$h UI [[PR #76]](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/76)
+    * _Note: UI functionality was enhanced in a separate PR, by Rubesh_
+    * What it does: Provides a GUI for UniCa$h.
+It was refactored from AB3's implementation, and enhanced further to match the prototype our team created (e.g. Layout).
+    * Justification: The GUI inherited from AB3 was insufficient for our team's needs, and a better UI was required for users to have a smooth experience using UniCa$h.
+This refactoring serves as a base for future enhancements to the UI.
+    * Credits: AddressBook3's implementation of the GUI

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2324s1.github.io/tp-dashboard/?search=T16&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code&since=2023-09-22&tabOpen=true&tabType=authorship&tabAuthor=jamz903&tabRepo=AY2324S1-CS2103-T16-3%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code&authorshipIsBinaryFileTypeChecked=false&authorshipIsIgnoredFilesChecked=false)